OscarRatcliffe/PokerChallenge/readme.md

 - [x] Royal flush - Will trigger Flush first

 ## Logic plan
+- Sort array first by suite and then by number (Start with ace at front)
 - Are all the cards the same suite?
 - Are the cards values consecutive?
 - Are at least 2 of the cards the same value?